MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-control-addin-bestpractices.md

 [!INCLUDE[2022_releasewave1](../includes/2022_releasewave1.md)]

-When developing control add-ins it's important to provide the best possible experience, as well as performance so that users can maintain their productivity without disruption.
-With the newest version of [!INCLUDE[prod_short](../includes/prod_short.md)] the client, if it detects a slow, or bad performant control add-in, will present the user with a dialog equivalent to this:
+When developing control add-ins it's important to provide the best possible experience, as well as performance so that users can maintain their productivity without interruption.
+With the newest version of [!INCLUDE[prod_short](../includes/prod_short.md)] the client, if it detects a slow, or bad performant control add-in, will present the user with a dialog equivalent to the following.

 :::image type="content" source="media/controladdin-resiliency.png" alt-text="Busy control add-in detected.":::